THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-To make sure you have the money come the holidays, be sure to put the money into a dedicated savings account.
+To make sure you have the money come the holidays, be sure to put your savings into a dedicated savings account.

 I love CIT Bank because they are easy to use and they pay one of the highest interest rates out there.

-This means you will have a little extra money to spend on gifts come December!
+This means you will have a little extra money to spend on presents come December!